antmuraha/goit-neo-react-hw-module4/README.md

 pnpm dev
 ```

 4. Open your browser and navigate to `http://localhost:5173`

 ### Available Scripts

-- `pnpm dev` - Start development server
+- `pnpm dev` – Start development server
-- `pnpm build` - Build for production
+- `pnpm build` – Build for production
-- `pnpm lint` - Run ESLint
+- `pnpm lint` – Run ESLint
-- `pnpm preview` - Preview production build
+- `pnpm preview` – Preview production build

 ## 💡 Key Implementation Details

-### Form Handling with Formik

-The application uses Formik for form management, providing:
-- Form state management
-- Field validation on blur and submit
-- Error message display
-- Form submission handling

-### Validation with Yup

-Custom validation schema ensures:
-- Required field validation
-- Minimum length requirements for names
-- Phone number format validation

-### Custom State Management Hook
+### State Management

-The app uses a custom `useStore` hook that handles:
+- Uses a custom `useStore` hook for managing image data, search state, loading, errors, and pagination.

-- State initialization from localStorage
-- Contact add/delete operations
-- Search functionality
-- Automatic saving to localStorage
+### API Integration

+- Fetches images from a public API via a secure Node.js proxy (see `/proxy`).
+- Handles pagination and search queries.

 ### Component Architecture

-- **Modular Design**: Each component has its own directory with JSX and CSS modules
-- **Props-based Communication**: Data flows down through props
-- **Controlled Components**: Form inputs are controlled by Formik state

-### Data Persistence

-- Contact data is automatically saved to localStorage
-- Data persists across browser sessions
-- Graceful fallback to initial state if localStorage data is corrupted
+- **SearchBar**: Handles user input and validation for search terms.
+- **ImageGallery & ImageCard**: Displays images in a responsive grid.
+- **ImageModal**: Shows a larger image and details in a modal dialog.
+- **Loader**: Shows a spinner while loading data.
+- **LoadMoreBtn**: Loads more images on click.
+- **ErrorMessage**: Displays errors if API requests fail.
+- **Toaster**: Shows toast notifications for user feedback.

-## 🎨 Styling
+### Styling

-The application uses CSS Modules for component-scoped styling, ensuring:
+- CSS Modules for component-scoped, maintainable styles.
-- No style conflicts between components
-- Maintainable and organized CSS
-- Clean, modern user interface

 ## 📝 Learning Objectives

 This project demonstrates:
 - React functional components and hooks
-- Form handling with Formik
-- Form validation with Yup
-- State management in React
+- Custom hooks for state management
-- Local storage integration
+- API integration and error handling
+- Modal dialogs and accessibility
+- Toast notifications for UX
 - Component composition and reusability
-- CSS Modules usage
+- CSS Modules for styling
-- Event handling in React
+- Event handling and conditional rendering
-- Conditional rendering
-- Props passing and data flow
-- Search and filter functionality

 ## 🤝 Contributing

 This is a homework project for the GoIT React course.
-If you're also a student working on similar exercises, feel free to use this as a reference, but make sure to understand the concepts and implement your own solution.
+If you are a student, feel free to use this as a reference, but make sure to understand the concepts and write your own code.

 ## 📄 License